man4mandal/TechnicalChads/README.md

 3.
 ![App Preview 3](UI3.png)

-> _Make sure to place these images in your repository root so they display correctly._
+> _Ensure these images are added to your repo root directory._

 ---